Gaza war protests: Netherlands

 A group of students rallied in The Hague on 13 October 2023 to show solidarity with Palestine, followed by a 15,000-strong pro-Palestinian protest in Amsterdam on 15 October.
 On 23 October, activists opposed to Israel's actions in Gaza occupied the entrance to the International Criminal Court in The Hague, demanding action against Benjamin Netanyahu for alleged war crimes.
 On 21 December, civil servants demanded a truce.
 In January 2024, a billboard campaign displayed messages regarding the war, such as "every ten minutes one Palestinian child dies".
-On 13 January, a protest organised by the Plant een Olijfboom (Plant an Olive Tree) Foundation was held in Amsterdam, honoring the slain children of Gaza by placing around 10,000 pairs of children's shoes in Dam Square, each pair representing one Palestinian child killed by Israeli air strikes.
+On 13 January, a protest organised by the Plant een Olijfboom (Plant an Olive Tree) Foundation was held in Amsterdam, honoring children killed in Gaza by placing around 10,000 pairs of children's shoes in Dam Square, each pair representing one Palestinian child killed by Israeli air strikes.

 On 11 January 2024, hundreds of pro-Israel protesters carrying Dutch and Israeli flags gathered outside the International Court of Justice.
 Hundreds of Palestinian supporters also gathered to watch the genocide hearings on a large screen less than a hundred metres away from the pro-Israel group.
 A healthcare workers collective protested against Gaza's healthcare collapse with five demands: an end to Israel's bombing of hospitals, an end to the killing of healthcare workers, the end of arms sales to Israel, the release of abducted healthcare workers and immediate access to medical supplies.
 During Isaac Herzog's visit to the National Holocaust Museum in Amsterdam, protesters at a square nearby chanted "Never again is now" and "Ceasefire now" and held signs that said "Jews against genocide".

 On 17 March 2024, people lined up thousands of shoes dedicated to the 13,000 children who died from the war in a public square in Utrecht.